chaudharyShraddha/shopping-cart/README.md

 # shopping-cart
-I created a shopping-cart project with the help Nodejs/Express/MongoDB
+I try created a shopping-cart project with the help Nodejs/Express/MongoDB